-This term has changed considerably since its first usage as initially it related to the situation when an electronics engineer tested a device and the first thing he did was turn it on to watch for smoke, so that if there was any, something was likely wrong.
+This term has changed considerably since its first usage as initially, it related to the situation when an electronics engineer tested a device and the first thing he did was turn it on to watch for smoke so that if there was any, something was likely wrong.
 Now, though it still refers to such an early check, the idea of smoke testing now, luckily, has nothing to do with smoke. today it’s used to tell a tester if it’s okay to initiate a long and intensive series of tests without the fear that the system crashes after five minutes once the testing begins.

 - Testing as a Service

 Also widely known as testing on demand, the TaaS outsourced model involves giving your test plan to some service provider which executes all your testing on your company’s behalf.
 Normally, mostly due to expense, the company will still complete most of their QA in-house.
-This model of testing most suits specialized testing efforts which don’t require much in-depth knowledge in the system’s design though may require some unique environment or brief bursts some specialized activity.
+This model of testing most suits specialized testing efforts which don’t require much in-depth knowledge of the system’s design though may require some unique environment or brief bursts some specialized activity.
 Some TaaS providers use heavy automation and well-equipped labs whereas some also use crowdsourced testing for achieving results for the clients.

 LET'S GET STARTED!